Funktion und Aufgaben:

 Leader of the Working Group Hillslope- and Ecohydrology

-Investigation of hydrological processes with innovative experimental methods and numerical modelling:
+Investigation of hydrological processes with innovative experimental/data analytical methods and numerical modelling:

 - Influence of geomorphology, geology, vegetation, subsurface structures and preferential flow on hydrological response and water storage